mekapur/Recipes-research-project/README.md

 There are only 4 missing columns - name, description, average_rating, rating

-As such, we believe NONE of the columns are NMAR.
-We think this is true because there are only 2 columns that aren't MD - name, description.
+As such, I believe none of the columns are NMAR.
+I think this is true because there are only 2 columns that aren't MD - name, description.
 In these two columns, the missing values cannot be NMAR - there is no reason for someone not to provide the name of their meal, or the description.
 Therefore, we believe NONE of the columns are NMAR.